-Unlike some towns, Ramer isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ramer are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ramer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ramer is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Ramer who work in management occupations (21.29%), office and administrative support (12.13%), and maintenance occupations (8.91%).

 Being a small town, Ramer does not have a public transit system used by locals to get to and from work.